 The Water Cooler Effect in a Digital World

-This week’s news that Verizon will buy Yahoo’s internet business has resurfaced Marissa Mayers’s 2013 decision to ban Yahoo employees from working from home.
+The 2016 news that Verizon was to buy Yahoo’s internet business resurfaced Marissa Mayers’s 2013 decision to ban Yahoo employees from working from home.
 Explaining her decision, she said: “People are more productive when they’re not alone, but they’re more collaborative and innovative when they’re together.
 Some of the best ideas come from pulling two different ideas together.”
 (Marissa Mayer Defends Her Work From Home Ban)

 This exemplifies what I have called “Serendipity as Strategy” – where companies are intentionally creating bottlenecks so that their employees are more likely to interact with each other.
 Most of these examples are dependent upon designing physical spaces for employees to work in the same place, at the same time.
 As MIT Professor Alex “Sandy” Pentland explains, these interactions are important because with “increased cohesion likely comes an increase in things such as shared tacit knowledge, shared attitudes and work habits, and social support.”
 (The Water Cooler Effect: Fewer Memos, More Coffee Breaks).